oracle/macaron/docs/source/pages/tutorials/provenance.rst

 .. code-block:: shell

-    ./run_macaron.sh analyze -purl pkg:npm/semver@7.7.2 --verify-provenance
+    ./run_macaron.sh analyze -purl pkg:npm/semver@7.7.2

 During this analysis, Macaron will retrieve two provenance files from the npm registry.
 One is a :term:`SLSA` v1.0 provenance, while the other is a npm specific publication provenance.
 The SLSA provenance provides details of the artifact it relates to, the repository it was built from, and the build action used to build it.
 The npm specific publication provenance exists if the SLSA provenance has been verified before publication.

 .. note:: Most of the details from the two provenance files can be found through the links provided on the artifacts page on the npm website.
 In particular: `Sigstore Rekor <https://search.sigstore.dev/?logIndex=211457167>`_.
 The provenance file itself can be found at: `npm registry <https://registry.npmjs.org/-/npm/v1/attestations/semver@7.7.2>`_.

 Of course to reliably say the above does what is claimed here, proof is needed.
 For this we can rely on the check results produced from the analysis run.
 In particular, we want to know the results of three checks: ``mcn_provenance_derived_repo_1``, ``mcn_provenance_derived_commit_1``, and ``mcn_provenance_verified_1``.
 The first two to ensure that the commit and the repository being analyzed match those found in the provenance file, and the last check to ensure that the provenance file has been verified.
-For the third check to succeed, you need to enable provenance verification in Macaron by using the ``--verify-provenance`` command-line argument, as demonstrated above.
-This verification is disabled by default because it can be slow in some cases due to I/O-bound operations.

 .. _fig_semver_7.7.2_report: